 Is the PADI Discover Scuba Diving for me?

-Is the PADI Discover Scuba Diving for me?
 Since becoming a PADI Professional I often get asked from both divers and non-divers alike, "why do you teach?" and "what is it like to try scuba diving then?".

-To be honest, both questions can be answered using the same course – the PADI Discover Scuba Diving Program (DSD).
+To be honest, both questions can be answered using the same program, the PADI Discover Scuba Diving experience, also known as the DSD.

 As divers we can all remember our first cautious breaths underwater.
-Whether it was going straight into our PADI Open Water Diver course or through the DSD course, we will never forget that feeling of being fully surrounded by water but still being able to breathe and, of course, the feeling of been weightless as you glide through the water!
+Whether it was going straight into the PADI Open Water Diver course or through the DSD program, we will never forget that feeling of being fully surrounded by water but still being able to breathe and, of course, the feeling of been weightless as you glide through the water!

 First you will come to the dive centre.
 We will show you what your Discover Scuba Diving experience will be like and explain how by following some simple rules you will have an exciting and safe introduction to scuba diving.
 You will get a chance to see how the equipment you will use when diving works.
 The PADI Pro leading the session will talk to you and explain some skills that you will get to learn.
 This will allow you to experience what learning to dive is all about.